Visit the Bulletin Archive to download bulletins and song sheets to follow along with the service in the videos.

 1 0

-YouTube Video UEx2WVdoV1REaGYwNVM1OFlvT3VIWEVuVHE3UFVkaklMYi4zMzg4MjBBNzZCQzY5MDk4
+YouTube Video UEx2WVdoV1REaGYwNVM1OFlvT3VIWEVuVHE3UFVkaklMYi4xODJEMEQ5M0RCMDRGMzcy

-Subscribe and like us on YouTube: https://www.youtube.com/channel/UCOqftLNeF_oLL41ie7bRjw
+Subscribe and like us on YouTube: https://www.youtube.com/@nhelc7389

 Follow us on Facebook: https://www.Facebook.com/NewHanoverLutheranChurch

-Find the bulletin and all the music to follow along with the service on our website https://www.newhanoverlutheran.org/new/wp-content/uploads/current-bulletin.pdf
+Find the bulletin and all the music to follow along with the service on our website https://newhanoverlutheran.org/new/wp-content/uploads/simple-file-list/Bulletins/2025-03-30-Bulletin.pdf

 To make a donation to the church; for online giving, please visit us at https://www.newhanoverlutheran.org/donate or you can mail us a check at New Hanover Evangelical Lutheran Church, 2941 Lutheran Road, Gilbertsville, PA 19525